perusio/drush-sql-extras/README.md

    You can automate this decryption process using a tool like [decrypt-file](https://github.com/perusio/encrypt-file).

+   The command tries to find a file named `~/.dump-passwd` where the password is written.
+This is the default password filename.

+   Given a password file the command tries to change its mode to `0400`, meaning to be readable by the owner only.
+If it cannot fix the filemode then it signals that failure as a warning and proceeds.

    The command uses the default bzip compression level.
 Which is **1**.
 This can be overriden by specifying the option `--compression-level=<compression level>` where `<compression